A well-insulated house not only keeps you and your family comfortable all year long, but it can also save you up to 20% on energy costs.

-Owens Corning ProCat is a type of blown in insulation and frequently used in attics.
+Owens Corning ProCat is a type of blown-in insulation frequently used in attics.
 ProCat expands to 20 times its size to provide the most comprehensive coverage.

-Fiberglass insulation can sag over time, however, and should be re-installed from time to time, however, Owens Corning ProCat has a 1-year settling warranty.
+Fiberglass insulation can sag over time and should be re-installed occasionally.
+Owens Corning ProCat has a 1-year settling warranty.

 3. Cellulose Insulation